citp/privacy-policy-historical/b/ba/bas/basspro.com.md

-> *The following text is extracted and transformed from the basspro.com privacy policy that was archived on 2017-12-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171226220556id_/http%3A//www.basspro.com/shop/en/privacy-policy-summary-bass-pro-shops) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the basspro.com privacy policy that was archived on 2019-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190625205935id_/https%3A//www.basspro.com/shop/en/privacy-policy-summary-bass-pro-shops) for the most accurate reproduction.*

 # Privacy Policy Summary from Bass Pro Shops

 This statement summarizes our privacy and security practices and applies to information collected by or through BPS Direct, L.L.C, BassPro.com, BassPro1Source.com, m.BassPro.com, blogs.basspro.com and OutdoorSite.com including through your use of these Sites and any interactive features, downloads or widgets made available through these Sites or that interact with these Sites and include a link to this statement, whether access via computer, mobile device or other technology.
-Please read the Privacy and Security Statement and [clicking here](https://web.archive.org/shop/en/privacy-policy-statement-bass-pro-shops).
+Please read the Privacy and Security Statement by [clicking here](https://web.archive.org/shop/en/privacy-policy-statement-bass-pro-shops).

 If you have further questions regarding this Statement, please contact us: